dejanbatanjac/lastseen/README.md

-# last-seen
+# lastseen script for SO

-Getting the SO last seen statistics for a user.
+Getting the StackOverflow last seen statistics for a user.
+Check rate on every minute.
+Do not lower the check rate since othervise your IP will be penalized.